Fredaekaraefod/OBEEC/README.md

 The OBEEC Restaurant Website project is licensed under the MIT License.
 You can find the full text of the license in the [LICENSE](LICENSE) file.

 ## Conclusion

-Clone the project repository from [GitHub Repo URL] to your local machine.
-Ensure you have a compatible web server environment (such as Apache or Chrome) installed.
-Start the web server and navigate to the project directory in your web browser.
-License
-The OBEEC Restaurant Website project is licensed under the MIT License.
-You can find the full text of the license in the LICENSE.md file.

-Conclusion
 The OBEEC project developed by the team of Computer Science students provides an engaging and functional website for a fictional restaurant.
 It demonstrates the team's skills in web development, user experience design, and frontend technologies.
 Feel free to explore the website and contact us if you have any questions or feedback.
 Enjoy your dining experience!